 Access to the holdings of the ADS is free at the point of use to users for research and educational purposes.
-All users are required to abide by the Terms and Conditions of the ADS website and to the appropriate access licences.
+All users are required to abide by the Terms and Conditions of the ADS website and the appropriate access licence displayed in each archive collection.
 The ADS reserves the right to control the downloading of some or all resources by a system of user authentication at some point in the future.